Cover up to 80% of your veterinary bills with Australia Post Pet Insurance. Choose from 3 levels of cover to keep your furry friend protected.

 Australia Post offers a range of pet insurance policies to choose from so that even the most unexpected vet bills can be managed without stress.
 With Australia Post, you can cover up to 80% of your veterinary bills and tailor your cover with additional extras such as vaccinations, desexing, training, microchipping and more.

-This review will explore the different policies available and discuss what you are and aren't covered for as well as looking at the reasons why you should choose Australia Post Pet Insurance.
+This review will explore the different policies available and discuss what you are and aren't covered for as well as looking at the reasons why you might want to consider Australia Post Pet Insurance.

 Compare Australia Post Pet Insurance policies